oshiomah1/oshiomah1.github.io/_posts/2023-4-04-Week_11_Walkthrough.md

 Geneious is a versatile platform for doing genomics analysis in a GUI (Graphical User Interface)-based environment.
 It's especially great for viewing alignments between reads and reference fasta files to see coverage patterns and SNP microdiversity, both of which we're going to do today.

-If you haven't already, please download geneious and activate the free trial, which will last two weeks (plenty of time for you to use it for your projects, if you wish). <a href="https://www.geneious.com/free-trial/">https://www.geneious.com/free-trial/</a>
+If you haven't already, please download geneious and activate the free trial, which will last 30 days (plenty of time for you to use it for your projects, if you wish). <a href="https://www.geneious.com/free-trial/">https://www.geneious.com/free-trial/</a>

 Before you do anything else, make sure your `.bam` and `.fasta` files are both downloaded from the cluster!